liefengguo/officeMate/README.md

 - Manage projects containing `.txt` and `.docx` files
 - Take snapshots and store version history automatically
 - Compare any two snapshots with rich text highlighting
+- Formatting-only changes in Word documents are ignored for cleaner diffs
 - Preview snapshot contents in a separate window
 - Dashboard with recent documents
 - Light, dark and auto themes with OS detection